Competitive Mathematics — Factorization

 Before we moving on to the following parts, I think it’s necessary to introduce the basic concepts and the fundamentals of factorizations first…

-Please consider this factorization over the real numbers field:
+Consider this factorization for polynomial over the real numbers field:

 $$x^3+2x^2+3x+6$$